Spectroscopy in Environmental Analysis

 Introduction

 Spectroscopy is a powerful tool for analyzing the composition of environmental samples.
 It can be used to identify and quantify a wide variety of pollutants, including heavy metals, organic compounds, and inorganic ions.
-Spectroscopy is based on the principle that atoms and molecules absorb or emit light at specific wavelengths.
-The wavelength of the absorbed or emitted light is characteristic of the atom or molecule, so it can be used to identify and quantify the substance.
+Spectroscopy is based on the principle that atoms and molecules absorb or emit electromagnetic radiation at specific wavelengths.
+The wavelength of the absorbed or emitted radiation is characteristic of the atom or molecule, allowing for its identification and quantification.

 Basic Concepts